x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 - **Calendar - Remove-CalendarEvents cmdlet**: Enables administrators to cancel meetings that were organized by a user that has left the company.
 Previously, conference rooms or meeting attendees would have these defunct meetings permanently on their calendars.

-- **Assign delegate permission via PowerShell**: Updates to the Add-FolderPermissions cmdlet so administrators can assign delegate permissions.

 - **Email address internationalization (EAI)**: Email addresses that contain non-English characters can now be routed and delivered natively.

 ## What's new when upgrading from Exchange 2013 to Exchange 2019?